 When negligence causes a destructive commercial fire, the damages can be significant for all involved.
 Employees at the scene of the fire could suffer significant burn injuries.
-Third-degree burns can affect the deeper muscles and cause permanent scarring and disabilities.
+Third-degree burns can affect deeper muscles and cause permanent scarring and disabilities.
 If the fire causes explosions, workers could suffer traumatic eye, ear, or brain injuries.
 Traumatic amputation is another risk in a workplace explosion.
 If an employee survives a commercial fire, he or she could have physical and emotional scars for life.
-A lawyer can help you fight for fair compensation if you have been in this situation.
+A commercial fire lawyer in Dallas could help you fight for fair compensation if you have been in this situation.

 If the employer has workers’ compensation insurance, you could receive workers’ compensation benefits to cover your past and future medical expenses, two-thirds of your lost wages, disability costs, and any wrongful death costs if you lost a loved one.
 If your Texas employer does not carry insurance, or if you believe the fire occurred because of someone’s negligence, contact an attorney.
 Workers’ compensation may not be an option, or it might not be the action that could result in the best outcome.
 A lawyer could help you recover the full costs of the commercial fire through a personal injury lawsuit.

-At the Law Firm of Aaron A. Herbert, P.C, we have enough experience in industrial machinery accident law to know when victims will benefit more from an injury claim than workers’ comp.
+At the Law Firm of Aaron A. Herbert, P.C, our commercial fire lawyers have enough experience in injury law to know when victims will benefit more from an injury claim than workers’ comp.
 Our commercial fire accident lawyers can review all your options during a free consultation.
 If you cannot make it into our local office, one of our attorneys can visit you at your home or the hospital.
 After a severe fire, financial recovery may be possible with our assistance.